 Fullerex as merchant members execute order flow against buy and sell orders from clients for materials listed on INSCX exchange.
 This is an order driven process and generally for liquid and standardized order types.
 Feedback is provided throughout the trade process to ensure fair, accurate and timely execution.
-Addtionally, Fullerex understands that market demand and production is often for bespoke commodity specifications (regarding size, quality or composition) and as a result it is necessary to list new products on the exchange.
+Addtionally, Fullerex understands that market demand and production is often for bespoke commodity specifications (regarding size, quality or composition) and as a result it is necessary to list new products on the exchange where demand is evident.
 We work with suppliers to list new products on the exchange with specifications that make sense to them and the wider market.

 Commitment to strengthening existing supply chains and forging new ones.